spxctr00m/Metis-Cipher-Session-Q1-2025/week-1-projects/Victory_O_Johnson/Week_1_assignment.md

 ## Functionality
 Bitcoin is used for peer to peer transaction,and focuses on digital currency and store of value while ethereum enables decentralized applications (DApps)and decentralized finance(DeFi), it also support various uses cases such as NFTs, gaming and social media

-2. Explore Layer 2 solutions and summarize how they improve blockchain scalability, write down 2 examples of different layer 2 solutions including Metis and explain how they work.

-Set up a MetaMask wallet on your browser and add the Metis network to it.
-Attach a screenshot of the wallet with the Metis network added in your submission.